typetools/checker-framework-gradle-plugin/README.md

 ```

 From the command line, add `-PskipCheckerFramework` to your gradle invocation.
 You can also pass
-`-PskipCheckerFramework` to enable the Checker Framework even if the configuration has `skipCheckerFramework = true`.
+`-PskipCheckerFramework=false` to enable the Checker Framework even if the configuration has
+`skipCheckerFramework = true`.

 ### Disabling the Checker Framework for tests